awsdocs/aws-doc-sdk-examples/basics_scenarios/opensearch_scenario/SPECIFICATION.md

 ## Resources
 This Basics scenario does not have a depedency on any AWS resources.

-## Hello AWS  Batch
+## Hello Amazon OpenSearch
 This program is intended for users not familiar with the Amazon OpenSearch SDK to easily get up and running.
-The logic is to show use of `listJobsPaginator()`.
+The logic is to show use of `
+`listVersions()`.

 ## Scenario Program Flow
 The Amazon OpenSearch Basics scenario executes the following operations.